xxxFRIARxxx/SaltyBot/README.md

 Where:
 -----

-EMAIL = Your email to login to SaltyBet.com
+email = Your email to login to SaltyBet.com

-PASSWORD = Your password to login to SaltyBet.com
+password = Your password to login to SaltyBet.com

 token = Your personal oauth token to login to Twitch (Get one here:  https://twitchapps.com/tmi/)